yashmanuraj2/udacity-DS/README.md

 # udacity-DS
 MOTIVATION

-The aim of this project is to analyze the prices of airbnb hotels, and various factors related to it. h How the prices vry from city to city and what factors affect the prices and what factors contribute to superhost
+The aim of this project is to analyze the various columns of airbnb hotels in boston, and various factors related to it.
+How the prices vry from city to city and what factors affect the prices and what factors contribute to superhost

 Libraries used: